aa-it-vasa/IOT2024-labs/lab3_instructions.md

 1. Get a working understanding of the code `pubsub.py`.
 The documentation can be found [here](https://s3.amazonaws.com/aws-iot-device-sdk-python-docs/sphinx/html/index.html#module-AWSIoTPythonSDK.core.greengrass.discovery.providers)
 2. Explain how the Thing connects to your gateway, including TLS mutual authentication.
 Use relevant diagrams.
-Check the folder `groupCA` in your directory.
 (3p)
 3. Modify `pubSub.py` to measure the latency of establishing the connection to the gateway.
 Use `time` module and use `perf_counter()` to measure the time.
 See [documentation](https://docs.python.org/3/library/time.html#time.perf_counter).
 Compare the measured time with the ping value optained from the VM to your gateway.
 (7p)